z3bg/iris/README.md

   - Identified by content hash
   - Signed by the entity which verified that the message originates from the named author.
 Thus, all end users need not to have a crypto key of their own.
 - Flood packages throughout the network
-  - Nodes maintain their own trust graphs which are updated as new packets arrive
+  - Nodes maintain their own trust graphs which are updated as new messages arrive
-  - Packet storage priority is based on its author's and signer's position in the node's web of trust
+  - Message storage priority is based on its author's and signer's position in the node's web of trust
   - Later on, connections to other nodes can be prioritized by trust
 - Crawl initial data from existing social networks and review systems